IllinoisSimulatorLab/szg/README.md

-Syzygy is a programming toolkit for writing virtual reality or other graphical applications.
+Syzygy is a programming toolkit for writing virtual reality or other graphical applications using OpenGL.
 It's been around for about 15 years and is currently in use at [ISL](http://www.isl.uiuc.edu/), although we are not adding new features at this point.